Speedinvest x is a new micro VC fund that will invest in European early-stage marketplace startups

 In addition to helping to get the new micro fund off the ground, Hoffer, who is co-founder and former CEO of CouchSurfing, will continue to support Speedinvest x on a part-time basis as “Advisory Partner,” including evaluating investment opportunities and helping portfolio companies succeed.
 He remains based out of Speedinvest`s San Francisco office.

-Michael Schuster, Managing Partner at Speedinvest, says that “verticalization” will have a significant and positive impact on founders, LPs and the firn’s investment team.
+Michael Schuster, Managing Partner at Speedinvest, says that “verticalization” will have a significant and positive impact on founders, LPs and the firm’s investment team.
 “Founders can access a vast pool of experience from some of the most successful marketplace models in recent years,” he says, citing the likes of Lieferando, SpotHero, CouchSurfing, Shpock, Xeneta, wikifolio, StarOfService, and Tourradar.

 Speedinvest x reckons that there are still many B2B marketplace categories wide open and in need of a “platform approach”.
 They include logistics, manufacturing, agriculture or construction.